66Origin/node-necs/README.md

 - Entity and Components
 - No systems (implementation tied directly to Components)
-- There is an entity tree: each entity can have child entities and one entity is the parent of all.
+- There is an entity tree: each entity can have child entities.
+That means there is one 'super entity' which own all entities from your world.

 It is more like the `GameObject` (entity) and `MonoBehaviour` (components) from Unity.